howardsun-dev/quickchat/README.md

 The backend must be running before starting the frontend.
 In development, the frontend proxies API calls to `localhost:3000`.

-### Register Commands (Discord)

-Not applicable to QuickChat — use the web interface at the live demo URL.

 ## API Endpoints

 ### Authentication — `/api/auth`